TheYoshiGuy/mesa_mild/README.md

-If you run arch linux derivative, you can use the script buildmesa.sh available in pkgbuild subdirectory
+If you run arch linux derivative, you can use the script buildmesa.sh available in pkgbuild subdirectoryi*might help*

-There won't be any kind of support if it's not working from my end